He had no desire to explore further, he just wanted to find the kid and the doctor then get the hell out of here.

 His booted foot crushed the skull of the floored child, but it stood up, its lopsided grin never wavering.

-He turned to Caleb, wanting to protect the boy as best he could, but Caleb was smiling now.
+He turned to the boy, wanting to protect him as best he could, but the kid was smiling now.
 He held a kitchen knife which he thrust at Wells’s leg with terrifying speed.
 The blade sunk into Wells’s thigh, making him cry out.